VFPX/Win32API/libraries/wininet/FtpCommand.md

 ## Comments:
-The complete list of service commands can be found in the <a href="http://www.faqs.org/rfcs/rfc765.html">FTP specification</a>.
+The complete list of service commands can be found in the [FTP specification](http://www.faqs.org/rfcs/rfc765.html).

 ***